remotelib/exval/README.md

 [exval](https://npmjs.org/package/exval) allows `uneval` JavaScript objects back to source code (including functions and classes!).
 This allows making shallow copy of an object and recreate it on other machine.

 **WARNING: This library is under development.**
-Many features may not work or works partly.

-Please open an issue if you find a bug and consider contributing to this project.
+Many features may not work, throws exceptions or works partly.
+If you find a bug, please open an issue or consider contributing to this project.

 ## Example